-Of course I may be a little bias, but no matter how your macs turn out, at least you’ll have a little luxury chocolate moment to go along with it and that’s what I like to call a win/win scenario…
+Of course, I may be a little bias.
+Because no matter how your macs turn out, at least you’ll have a little luxury chocolate moment to go along with it.

 When you’re painting with royal icing, you have to treat it like watercolors by letting each layer dry in between, or buy compiling them together while they’re still wet to blend the colors a bit.